Have you ever wondered if you should invest in property through an investment vehicle, instead of as an individual?

 Property Market Outlook for Birmingham

-The average house in Birmingham costs £162,701, more than four and a half times London’s average at £743,930.
-Office rents in Birmingham are about a third of those in the capital.
+The average house in Birmingham costs £162,701, just over a third of London’s average at £478,853.
+Office rents in Birmingham are also about a third of those in the capital.

 Little wonder, then, that many Londoners and businesses operating in the capital are choosing to move to Birmingham.

 Nevertheless, as with other parts of Britain, the supply of housing in this Brummie city hasn’t quite kept pace with demand, charting a potential shortfall of some 30,000 homes.

 The deputy leader of Birmingham City Council, Ian Ward said: “Our expanding population means that we need to provide around 80,000 new homes by 2031 and our urban area does not have enough space.
 If we don’t explore other options we will have a shortfall of 30,000 homes.”

 Supply of land is scarce and constrained by the greenbelt, which is a legally protected green area surrounding the city, and not allowed to be used for development.

 With the shortfall in housing, rental demand is growing due to an ever-increasing affordability gap for the city’s young population trying to get on the ladder.